Dentists are one of the first lines of defense against bad breath

 Xerostomia can be caused by disease, but very often it is simply a product of arid air moving over the tongue.
 Smoking, drinking alcohol, exercising, speaking at length or even getting nervous can dry up the mouth's saliva supply, leaving it open to bacterial growth.

 Anaerobic oral microbes love a dry tongue, and xerostomia gives them a chance to be fruitful and multiply, effectively ruining your breath.
-Individuals who are prepared for dry-mouth emergencies - be they morning breath, smoker's breath or halitosis caused by pre-date jitters - know to carry a specialty breath freshening product that moistens the mouth as it eliminates odors.
+Individuals who are prepared for dry-mouth emergencies - be they morning breath, smoker's breath or halitosis caused by pre-date jitters - know to carry a specialty breath freshening product that moistens the mouth as it alleviates odors.

 Of course, any dentist can tell you as much.
 The connection between dentistry and a distaste for bad breath is probably as old as the profession itself.